MadanBhandari/portfolio/content/blogs/another-test-from-netlify.md

 ---
+type: projects
 path: /blog/new-test-app
 date: 2018-09-25T14:51:33.418Z
 title: Another test from Netlify
 ---
 Hello there

-This is just another test post from Netlify
+This is just another test post from Netlify -- Okay bhai

 # With Images